AshleyGrant/aspnet-skeleton-navigation/README.md

 2. Install the [Typescript 1.3](https://visualstudiogallery.msdn.microsoft.com/955e0262-0858-40c9-ab5a-1acc680e9bfd) Visual Studio Extension.

+3. Make sure that Git is installed and the path to the Git executable is in the $PATH system variable.
+Either [Git for Windows](http://git-scm.com/download/win) or [GitHub for Windows](https://windows.github.com/) should work for this.

-2. Ensure that [NodeJS](http://nodejs.org/) is installed.
+4. Ensure that [NodeJS](http://nodejs.org/) is installed.
 This provides the platform on which the build tooling runs.

-3. Ensure that [Gulp](http://gulpjs.com/) is installed.
+5. Ensure that [Gulp](http://gulpjs.com/) is installed.
 If you need to install it, use the following command:

   ```shell
   npm install -g gulp